ElishebaTirzah/EmbeddedAssignment/Assignment 1/README.md

 - On `DataValue = 1`, it reduces priority by 1 if it was previously boosted.
 - On `DataValue = 2`, `ExampleTask2` calls `vTaskDelete(NULL)` and stops printing thereafter.

-#### Configuration Tips
-- Ensure `heap` size in `FreeRTOSConfig.h` is sufficient; scheduler start failures often indicate low heap.
-- Verify your `printf` backend (retarget to UART or enable SWO/ITM in your debug config).
-- Adjust task stack sizes (currently 128 words) and priorities as needed for your target MCU.

-#### File Map (excerpt)
-- `main.c`: Task creation, queue setup, scheduler start, and task implementations.

-#### License
-STMicroelectronics HAL license applies as noted in file headers; this assignment code is provided as-is.